itexplugins/itexpay_woocommerce_plugin/README.md

 ## Itexpay WooCommerce Plugin

-- This Plugin is not just for web acquiring.
-You can access all our ITEX services in one click!
+- This Plugin is for web acquiring.
+You can access our ITEXPay services in one click!
 Thanks to ITEX | WOOCOMMERCE

 ## Installation and Usage